 Contact Sponsored Projects and we will prepare a "supplemental transmittal sheet" for you and draw up a contract amendment, increasing the amount of your award.
 As with an original award, if a signed contract or a check is mailed to you, please forward these items to Sponsored Projects.

 I am paying a consultant to do work for my project, how do I organize this?

 First, an Agreement for Professional Services (Professional & Artistic Contract) needs to be drawn up.
 There is a sample of one on this website, however Sponsored Projects is happy to create one for you.
 If the amount you are paying the individual is less than $1500, then you, as project director and fiscal agent, can sign the agreement.
-If the amount is $1500 or greater, then the agreement must be signed by William D. Oster, Business Administrative Associate to the Vice President for Administrative Services.
+If the amount is $1500 or greater, then the agreement must be signed by William D. Oster, Assistant to the Vice President for Administrative Services.
 If the consultant is receiving less than $1500, attach the agreement to a Direct Pay Authorization and send them to the Business Office in Sherman Hall for processing.
 If the consultant is receiving $1500 or more, attach the agreement to a Request for Purchase and send them to the Purchasing Office in Sherman Hall.
 (Note: Consultants are only persons who are not currently employed by WIU.
 WIU employees are paid through the payroll office.)

 My project was supposed to start last month and I received an e-mail from my program officer telling me my project was funded, but I still haven't received "official" documentation.
 What should I do?

 If you feel confident you are going to receive funding, but lack official documentation, you may want to request a "guarantee memo" from your dean.
 Your dean will guarantee expenses your project will incur from an account of his/her choosing, until the award documents arrive to campus.
 This allows you to establish an account and get the project going, but also protects the university in the unfortunate event that award documents are not received.